-There’s nothing better than a good pint, especially when you’ve well and truly earned it after a day-long hike.
-These off the beaten track drinking pubs are perfect for thirsty (or hungry) cyclists, walkers or canoeists and the perfect way to celebrate a Great British Summer.
+There’s nothing better than a good pint, especially when you’ve well and truly earned it after a day-long adventure.
+These off the beaten track drinking pubs are perfect for thirsty (or hungry) cyclists, walkers or canoeists

 The Old Forge is officially mainland Britain’s remotest pub.
 There’s no roads in or out, just a casual 18 mile hike over some of Scotland’s taller mountains – talk about a well-deserved pint!
 If you consider the hike a tad far you could always kayak the seven miles across Loch Nevis, or jump on the not-so-oft ferry from Mallaig.

 Attempting the Pennine Way or Coast to Coast?
 Why not pop into the Tan Hill pub high in the Yorkshire Dales for a bit of “rumpy pumpy steak”.
 The pub is conveniently located (well, if you’re on foot anyway) close to the halfway points of both long distance paths, making it a real walkers pub.
 And it just happens to be the highest pub in Britain at 1,723ft above sea-level.

 A quiet little pub on the Exe estuary.
 So quiet in fact, that it doesn’t have any road access.
 Ditch the car a little way down the river at Powderham Church and walk or cycle to the Turf Hotel.
 It’ll only take 30 minutes or so (more on the way back after a cheeky drink) so makes for a great day trip with the kids.